PdoyleC/Portfolio-1-Project/README.md

 ### Colour Scheme

-[Colormind.io](http://colormind.io/) was used to generate the colorscheme for this website.
+[Colormind.io](http://colormind.io/) was used to generate the color scheme for this website.
  ![Navbar](documentation/color-pal.jpg)

 ### Fonts

 The fonts chosen for the website were Anton for headings and Commissioner for the main bodies of text on the website.
 Each of these were imported using [Google Fonts](https://fonts.google.com/).
-Sans-serif was chosen as the back-up font - in case these fonts don't load - because of it's clear readability.
+Sans-serif was chosen as the back-up font - in case these fonts don't load - because of its clear readability.
 Font Arvo was used.

 ![Arvo Font](documentation/arvo-font.jpg)